 The unrivaled, cutting-edge technology embodied throughout our electronics product lineup is widely recognized among electronics manufacturers around the world.
-Our four main electronics businesses are battery separators including market-leading lithium-ion battery separators being proactively expanded with original membrane technologies; LSI products featuring outstanding analog/digital mixed-signal technology; sensing devices such as magnetic sensors, current sensors, and infrared sensors; and UVC LEDs for water and air disinfection and sterilization applications with great potential to change people’s lives around the world.
+Our four main electronics businesses are battery separators including lithium-ion battery separators being proactively expanded as a leading supplier; LSI products featuring outstanding analog/digital mixed-signal technology; sensing devices such as magnetic sensors, current sensors, and infrared sensors; and UVC LEDs for water and air disinfection and sterilization applications with great potential to change people’s lives around the world.

 Battery separators are environmentally friendly, high-performance materials for energy.
-Hipore™ lithium-ion rechargeable battery (LIB) separator is a flat microporous sheet of polyolefin with pore sizes ranging from 0.05 µm to 0.5 µm, and the world’s leading separator membrane for LIBs used in smartphones, laptop PCs, and other consumer electronics.
+Hipore™ lithium-ion rechargeable battery (LIB) separator is a flat microporous sheet of polyolefin with pore sizes ranging from 0.05 µm to 0.5 µm, for LIBs used in smartphones, laptop PCs, and other consumer electronics.
 US subsidiary Polypore International, LP makes Celgard™ LIB separator, which is particularly suitable for automotive applications, and Daramic™ lead-acid battery separator.
 More than 1 billion vehicles around the world utilize lead-acid batteries.

 Our advanced mixed-signal LSIs feature low power consumption, high speed, and high precision.
 Mixed-signal LSIs play an essential role in bridging the gap between the analog information of the natural world and the digital information of electronic systems.
 Applications range from mobile communications including smartphones to automobiles, industrial equipment, and infrastructural equipment.
 The electronic compass, an advanced product which combines magnetic sensors and LSIs in a single device, finds widespread use in smartphones and other portable devices.